eniac1986/FS25_EnhancedShopSorting/.github/ISSUE_TEMPLATE/bug_report.md

  - Multiplayer: No or self-hosted multiplayer or dedicated server

-**SCREENSHOTS OR LOG**
+**SCREENSHOTS AND/OR LOG FILE**
 > If applicable, add screenshots to help explain your problem.
-Also consider providing the log.txt file, the more details I have the more likely I am to find the root cause.
+Also consider providing the log.txt file.
+The more details I have the more likely I am to find the root cause.